 Peeled sweet potatoes are best for sweet potato casserole but you don’t have to peel them before cooking them.
 In fact, I prefer peeing them afterward.
-I like to leave the peel on the potatoes whether I am baking or boiling them.
-The skin will peel off easily either way!
-However, if you want to peel them, you can!
+I like to leave the peel on the potatoes whether I am baking or boiling them, and then the skin peels off easily after they’re cooked.
+However, if you want to peel them before, you can.